Resources

 In this article:

-Previously an open house was a way to learn about a home without prior knowledge.
-Home buyers took their time, asked questions, and pondered possibilities—there might have been a social aspect, too, as they interacted with the agent and other buyers over freshly baked cookies.
+Previously, an open house was a way to learn about a home without prior knowledge of it.
+House hunters took their time, asked questions, and pondered possibilities.
+There might have been a social aspect as well, as they interacted with the agent and other buyers over freshly baked cookies.

-For home buyers today, an open house is an insurance policy, ensuring their hours of research and instincts are accurate.
-If all checks out and you’ve estimated your home’s value correctly, there’s a good chance you’ll have multiple offers at the end of the open house.
-But, you’ll have to live up to the home shopper’s expectations, hopes, and dreams they’ve imagined simply by viewing your property online.
+For home buyers today, it’s an insurance policy, ensuring their hours of research and instincts are accurate.
+If all checks out and the property is priced correctly, there’s a good chance that multiple offers will be waiting at the end of your open house.
+To accomplish this, you must meet the home shopper’s expectations, hopes, and dreams they’ve imagined simply by viewing your property online.

-Use this guide to get your home ready for the best buyers!
+Use this guide to get real estate open house ideas and attract the best buyers!

 Preparing for Your Open House